isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers who are unwell or recently diagnosed with [COVID-19](https://www.moh.gov.sg/covid-19/faqs) should defer their travels.

-To prevent the spread of COVID-19, airlines will deny travellers from boarding an aircraft if they have a recent diagnosis of COVID-19, i.e. first diagnosis made 21 days or fewer from date of travel.
-Travellers should only schedule their trip to Singapore 21 days after the first diagnosis and after they have fully recovered from COVID-19.
+To prevent the spread of COVID-19, airlines will deny travellers from boarding an aircraft if they have a recent diagnosis of COVID-19, i.e. first diagnosis made 21 <b>(for arrivals before 7 Oct 2021)</b> or 14 <b>(for arrivals from 7 Oct 2021) days or fewer from date of travel.
+Travellers should only schedule their trip to Singapore 21 <b>(for arrivals before 7 Oct 2021)</b> or 14 <b>(for arrivals from 7 Oct 2021) days after the first diagnosis and after they have fully recovered from COVID-19.

 <div id="pcrtestQ5"></div>